-This article outlines some of those questions and goes in-depth into the answers to those questions.
-Our hope is to help you understand the entire Federal Disability Retirement process so you can make educated decisions moving forward.
+This article outlines some of those questions and goes in-depth into the answers.
+Our hope is to help you understand the entire Federal Disability Retirement application process so you can make educated decisions moving forward.

 If you have any other questions that are not answered in this Q&A regarding the Federal Disability Retirement Application, we recommend that you check out our other posts in our Q&A series.